CloudSigma Security & Business Continuity Features

 Security Management

 CloudSigma is ISO-27001 certified including all areas of sales, operations and support as well as being PCI-DSS compliant.
-A copy of the latest of the ISO-27001 certificate can be obtained upon request.
+A copy of the latest ISO-27001 certificate can be obtained upon request.
 In addition, the CloudSigma cloud is also certified by Canonical as a certified Ubuntu Public Cloud.

 Quality Management